leggedrobotics/raisimGym/README.md

 # THIS LIBRARY DEPENDS ON RAISIM WHICH IS NOT PUBLICLY AVAILABLE YET.
 RAISIM WILL BE RELEASED VERY SOON #

 ## What is raisimGym
-raisimGym is an example of making a gym environment using raisim.
+raisimGym is an example of a gym environment using raisim.
+It uses stable-baselines (https://github.com/hill-a/stable-baselines) for training.
+However, it is meant to be an example of wrapping raisim as a gym environment.
+You can modify it to make it work with your favorite algorithms/frameworks.

 ## Requirements
 - Linux only. support ubuntu 16.04 and 18.04 but might work on other distributions
 - g++-6 or higher

 ## Install

-### Note
 Please install/save everything locally to prevent corrupting your system files.
 We will assume that you have a single workspace where you save all repos related to raisim.
 Here we introduce two variables

 - WORKSPACE: workspace where you clone your git repos